Caregivers

 In Canada’s economy and society, caregivers play an important role due to its low birth rate and aging population, thus Canada grants immigration applications and provides work permits to numerous caregivers.

-Criteria for Pilot Immigration Program for Caregivers
+Criteria for Pathway Programs for Caregivers

 Qualifying Work Experience

-Work experience criteria as cited by the Immigration Refugee and Citizenship Canada(IRCC):
+Work experience criteria as cited by the Immigration, Refugees and Citizenship Canada (IRCC):

-- The work experience should have been full-time, 30 hours paid work each week.
+• The work experience should be full-time, defined as at least 30 hours of paid work each week.

 Admissibility